Non-Sleazy Marketing to Get Your Clients to Choose you

 Are you setting yourself apart from all the other choices?
 Are you clearly defining your value and uniqueness?

-This is super important because if you can’t differentiate yourself from your competition in any other way, you have to do it with price.
+This is important because if you can’t differentiate yourself from your competition in any other way, you have to do it with price.

 And offering rock-bottom prices isn’t a great way to attract your ideal clients, build loyalty and repeat business, or grow your bottom-line.